American Eskimo Dog Traits, Personality and Behavior

 The Eskie twinkles up at you with a keen, alert expression.
 He loves to have a good time and is always ready for an adventure.
-His curious and comical nature is sure to make you laugh several times a day.
+The American Eskimo personality, along with his curious and comical nature is sure to make you laugh several times a day.
 He is sensitive and dislikes discord among family members.
-Don’t argue in front of him; he won’t like it.
+Don't argue in front of him; he won't like it.

 He bonds deeply to his people, but he is not necessarily the best choice for a family with young children.
 He can be impatient with being hugged or manhandled and skittish at being approached too quickly.
 He's wary of strangers and makes an excellent watchdog.
 Sometimes, he's too good a watchdog.
 It's not unusual for him to become a nuisance barker.

 Train the Eskie with patience and consistency and he will be surprisingly responsive.
 For best results, use positive reinforcement techniques such as praise, play and food rewards.

 Brush the Eskie's thick double coat a couple of times a week to prevent or remove mats and tangles.
 Plan to brush it more often when he's shedding to keep loose hair off your clothes and furniture.
 You'll need a slicker brush, pin brush and metal Greyhound comb.
 Bathe the Eskie about every three months.
 In addition, trim the nails as needed, brush the teeth, and keep the ears clean and dry to prevent infections.

 Last but not least, it should go without saying that a people-loving dog like the American Eskimo needs to live in the house.
 It's an unhappy Eskie who is relegated to the backyard with little or no human companionship.